 Eating a rainbow of vegetables is step #4 of the 10 Steps to Sexy.
 Skipping vegetables limits your body’s health potential in almost every way, including your ability to perform sexually.
 Every vegetable has a different array of nutrients, all of which are important not only for overall health but specifically for sexual health.
 That’s why Step #4 of the 10 Steps to Sexy is to eat vegetables in a rainbow of colors.

 How vegetables can give your sex life a boost

 Making a colorful collection of vegetables a sizable portion of your diet will reward you not only with a delicious variety of flavors and textures but with energy, endurance and youthful vitality.
 Best of all, unlike many foods for which moderation is key, vegetables are low in calories and cholesterol.
 So indulge any time hunger strikes!

 Most vegetables are high in fiber.
 Now it may seem peculiar to say that fiber is key to a healthy sexy life.
-But as we explained in the 10 Steps to Sexy Diet Step #3, it’s true.
+But as we explained in Step #3, it’s true.
 Not only will fiber keep you looking good and feeling bloat-free but it also helps reduce blood cholesterol levels.
 In doing so, it benefits the heart.
 And what’s good for the heart is great for your sex life.

-Eating vegetables rich in potassium, liked cooked spinach and broccoli, potatoes, sweet potatoes and eggplant, may give your libido an extra boost.
-Not only can potassium-rich vegetables help prevent bone loss, they can lower blood pressure and keep that heart pumping at an optimal rate.
+Eating vegetables rich in potassium, like cooked spinach and broccoli, potatoes, sweet potatoes and eggplant, may give your libido an extra boost.
+Not only can potassium-rich vegetables help prevent bone loss but these foods can lower blood pressure and keep that heart pumping at an optimal rate.
 This is good not only for longevity but it can positively impact stamina, arousal and orgasm.
 Learn more about the benefits of potassium-rich foods.

 Get on our mailing list